ehlesp/smallab-k8s-pve-guide/README.md

 ## Main concepts

-The procedures explained in this guide deal mainly with three concepts:
+The procedures explained in this guide deal mainly with three concerns:

 - How to install and configure the Proxmox VE virtualization platform.
 - How to setup a small Kubernetes cluster with VMs.
 - How to deploy applications on the Kubernetes cluster.

-Within those main concepts, this guide also covers (up to a point) things like hardening, firewalling, optimizations, backups and a few other things that came up in the building of the  homelab set up by this guide.
+Within those main concepts, this guide also covers (up to a point) details like hardening, firewalling, optimizations, backups and a few other things that came up while working in the  homelab set up by this guide.

 Each chapter in the guide is detailed and explanatory, only omitting things when they have been already done in a previous step or chapter, or is understood that the reader should know about them already.
 Also, each chapter is usually about one main concern or procedure, and the guide's setup serves as the example scenario illustrating how to implement it.

 > [!NOTE]
-> **This guide has been written in Markdown GitHub format**\
+> **This guide has been written in GitHub Flavored Markdown format**\
-> All the chapters of this guide are Markdown documents you will visualize better rendered as HTMLs either in GitHub directly or in compatible Markdown viewers or editors.
+> All the chapters of this guide are [GitHub Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github) documents you can visualize rendered as HTMLs either in GitHub directly or in compatible Markdown viewers or editors.

 ## Intended audience